DMTC76375/CLB_DEMO/README.md

 ## Operation

-Below is 2 examples of the CLB displaying configurablity, first we have the project being displayed on multiple LEDs and following that is another being displayed on one.
+### All LEDs ON
 ![All LEDs](./images/AllLEDs.gif)

+### One LED ON
 ![Single LED](./images/SingleLED.gif)

-In this example the CLB measures the duration of the echo pin, using the Timer0
+Above are 2 examples of the CLB displaying configurablity, first we have the project being displayed on multiple LEDs and following that is another being displayed only on one.
+In this example the CLB measures the duration of the echo pin, using the Timer 0 overflow